Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 The existence of billionaires represents a quantity of wealth that is excessive, unnatural, and unjust.

-The richest and most powerful among us are driving this country and the environment to ruin, not leading any meaningfully beneficial push forward despite their "innovation."
+The richest and most powerful among us are driving this country and the environment to ruin moreso than they are creating a "rising tide" that "lifts all boats."

 Labor is the superior of capital, and deserves much the higher consideration.

-Localized, neighborhood, or community-based solutions to crime are often preferable to getting the state involved.
+One-on-one reconciliation and/or local community-based solutions to crime are often preferable to getting the police involved.

 "The most improper job of any man, even saints, is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity."